neelsmith/greeklang/specs/md/greek/tokens/GreekStringManip.md

 Individual characters in a lexical token can be classified as:

--alphabetic.
+- alphabetic.
 These can be further classified  as vowels or consonants.
 - accents
 - breathings
 - punctuation

 @openex@